nijatzv/COMP5450M-Knowledge-Repres.-Reasoning/README.md

-ReadMe file for KRR module
+ReadMe file for KRR module.